argoproj-labs/hera/GOVERNANCE.md

 Approvers are seasoned contributors who are responsible for:

 - Ensuring contributions align with project goals and meet the project's quality standards
-- Reviewing and approving PRs
+- Reviewing and approving PRs (but not merging to protected branches)
 - Supporting contributors

 #### Nomination Process